WISCONSIN BRAILLE INC. (WisBrl)

 The Kid Who Invented the Popsicle and Other Surprising Stories about Inventions by Don L. Wulffson

 The world is full of inventions—zippers, hair dryers, drinking straws, sunglasses.
 How did all these things come to be?
-The author has come up with the
+The author has come up with the fascinating facts about where some of our inventions have come from.
+For upper elementary through high school readers.

 Kids Pick the Funniest Poems (compiled by Bruce Lansky)